The Value of Face-to-Face Interactions in a (New) Virtual World

 - scientific and medical evidence to guide our event layout.

-Planning is well underway, and in the coming weeks we’ll be sharing our event floorplan to all exhibitors, launching our conference programme and preview of the event activity and carrying out site visits (whether virtual or in-person).
+Planning is well underway, and in the coming weeks we’ll be sharing our event floorplan to all exhibitors, launching our online programme and preview of the event activity and carrying out site visits (whether virtual or in-person).
 We welcome any suggestions and input from stakeholders to ensure all needs are considered throughout the planning process.

 While the value of in-person communication is evident, let’s not forget all we’ve learned from digital.
 There are no parts of society where physical and digital don’t go hand-in-hand – and exhibitions are no exception.
 We’re no longer in an ‘either-or’ industry, and it seems those who take the learnings of the past year and embrace a new blended approach will reap the rewards.